kepo402/alx-pre_course/README.md

-i am starting to develop as a software engineers
+i am starting to develop as a software engineer